Public Library Association: History

 PLA was formed in 1944 as the Division of Public Libraries of the American Library Association.
 The formation of the Division of Public Libraries of the American Library Association was approved by the ALA Council in 1944 following petitions signed by nearly 1,200 members.

 The first PLA president was Amy Winslow of Cuyahoga County Library.
 The first Executive Secretary (a position now known as Executive Director) was Julia Wright Merrill.
 The original mission of the division was to advance public library interests and to cooperate in the promotion of library service in general.

 In 1971 Effie Lee Morris became the first woman and black person to serve as president of the PLA.

 The PLA's First National Conference, with the theme "Serving People: Public Libraries Today and Tomorrow" was presented March 23–26, 1983 in Baltimore, Maryland.
 The conference chair was Charles W. Robinson.
 The core purposes was to strengthen public libraries and their contribution to the communities they serve.

+The 2020 PLA Conference was a celebration of its 75th anniversary.